BrandonHowe/aquifer-front/README.md

 npm install
 ```

-### Compiles and hot-reloads for development
+### Compiles for development
 ```
-webpack
+npm run dev
 ```
-I use webpack to serve my files, you can use npm run serve but I prefer webpack.
-Output goes to dist/index.html.
+I use webpack to serve my files, you can use `npm run serve` but I prefer webpack.
+Output goes to `dist/aquifer.bundle.dev.js`.
+You can see the file at `dist/index.html`.

 ### Compiles and minifies for production
 ```
-npm run build
+npm run prod
 ```
-Again, I use webpack, so this is kind of unnecessary.
+Again, I use webpack, so the Vue `npm run build` is unnecessary.
+Output goes to `production/aquifer.bundle.prod.js`.
+You can see the file at `production/index.html`.

 ### Run your tests
 ```
 npm run test
 ```
+I don't use tests, at least not in this small-scale of a project.
+I might add them later, but not now.

 ### Lints and fixes files
 ```